pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

     While the local port does not have to match the service port, it is recommended for simplicity.
 If you use a different local port, adjust the URLs below accordingly.

-    With the appropriate port-forward in place, you can access the products at these defaults.
+    With the ingresses in place, you can access the products at these URLs:

     | Product | Connection Details |
     | --- | --- |